 Why Is My Pee Cloudy?
 7 Things Your Pee Might Be Trying To Tell You

-1. "You Have A Urinary Tract Infection"
+1. You Have A Urinary Tract Infection

 Anyone who has ever had a UTI knows all about the cruel stinging sensation (and may be haunted by it forever) — but that's not the only giveaway you have a UTI.
 The following also might indicate an unfriendly infection: having to go pronto all the time, yet only the tiniest bit trickles out; a pungent odor that reminds you a bit of ammonia; and pee that is gloomy-looking and cloudy.

-3. "You're Getting Enough B12
+3. You're Getting Enough B12

 If you're drinking enough water and want to test if the color is a sign of something else, you could always stop taking your multivitamin for a few days and see if the color changes.

-4. "Your Kidneys Are Damaged"
+4. Your Kidneys Are Damaged

-5. "You Have A Red Blood Cell Disorder
+5. You Have A Red Blood Cell Disorder

 Too many porphyrins in your system negatively affect the levels of heme, a component of hemoglobin, in the liver, causing an imbalance of enzymes and a buildup of chemical compounds.
 This could wreak havoc on your organs and nervous system.

-6. "You Have Liver Problems"
+6. You Have Liver Problems

 When doctors are diagnosing a liver disease, one of the first things they do is take a good look at the patient's urine.
-A dark color is no good, as it points to jaundice or cholestasis, both of which are symptoms of an unhappy liver.
+A dark color is no good, as it points to jaundice or cholestasis, according to John Hopkins Medicine, both of which are symptoms of an unhappy liver.

-7. "You Have Diabetes"
+7. You Have Diabetes

 Check with your doctor immediately if these sound like familiar bodily functions, because just being in pre-diabetes mode can seriously damage your kidneys in the long run if you're not taking the necessary precautions.